RichardSeverich/java-swing-notas/README.md

 ## Deploy / Installation 🔧

 1. gradlew build

-2. execute all the queries in sql folder.
+2. Execute all the queries in sql folder in your data bases.

+- Create data bases.
+- Create tables.
-   note: you shoudl create a data in public schema.
+- Note: you should create a tables in public schema.

+3. Config config.properties file.
-3. java -jar build/libs/java-swing-notas.jar
+4. java -jar build/libs/java-swing-notas.jar

 ## Screens